 - Be realistic with your goal.
-Many crowdfunding websites only take money from investors once your fundraising goal has been reached.
-This means that projects aren’t expected to roll out with only part of the funds they need.
+Some crowdfunding websites only take money from investors once your fundraising goal has been reached.
+This means that projects aren’t expected to take place if they don’t raise adequate funds.
 It’s good motivation to accurately cost your project and be realistic with your fundraising goal.

 - Choose the right crowdfunding site.
 There’s a plethora of crowdfunding websites.
 Some specialise in creative projects, some are geographically focussed.
-Do your research, talk to others, see what’s been funded at each, and pick an appropriate platform to use.
+Do your research, talk to others, see what’s been funded at each, explore what support is available, and pick an appropriate platform to use.

 - Know how you’re going to spend the money.
-People rarely give to organisations, rather projects.
+People rarely give to organisations, they give to projects, to outcomes.
 And people are much more likely to give money when they know exactly how it’s going to be spent.
 Telling someone their dollars will be used to ‘progress an action plan to develop a strategy to investigate …” won’t get you anywhere.
-Telling them that bum breathing turtles are endangered and that you want to count how many are actually left in the wild gives people something tangible to contribute to.
+Telling them that bum breathing turtles are endangered and you need to to count how many are actually left in the wild gives people something tangible to contribute to.

 - Polish your pitch.
 Like any fundraising effort, as we mention above, you must have a very clear notion of what it is you are trying to achieve.
 People will give to projects with a strong pitch.
 If it’s not compelling, if it’s not plain English, if it doesn’t convey passion and clearly outline the need, then it’s not going to be popular.

 - Video is a winner.
-By far the most telling thing about successful projects is that they have a video.
+By far the most telling thing about successful projects is that they use video to deliver their pitch.
 With crowdfunding being an online phenomena, you can’t underestimate the power of using simple yet powerful online media.
 Keep it short (under 2 minutes) and to the point and use good imagery if you can.
 And for heaven’s sake, make your pitch in the video.
 Ask for what you want.
 And tell people what you’re going to do.